unbit/uwsgi-docs/Nginx.rst

 Take in account the app itself (eventually using a WSGI/Rack/PSGI middleware) can rewrite SCRIPT_NAME and PATH_INFO.

 You can use the internal routing subsystem too to rewrite request vars.
-Expecially for dynamic apps it could be a good approach.
+Especially for dynamic apps it could be a good approach.

 Note: ancient uWSGI versions used to support the so called "uwsgi_modifier1 30" approach.
 Do not do it. it is a really ugly hack